 This newly renovated building ; formerly The Marquis of Granby was renamed 20 years ago in recognition of Thomas Wright, ‘native of Byers Green , natural Philosopher ‘.
 It is set back from the High Street opposite the Village Green with a large front car park.
 The rear garden and sitting area look across open countryside; with panoramic views towards the West from the first floor bar/lounge.

-The village of Byers Green Village is situated within 20 minutes’ drive of the historic city of Durham with its mainline rail link, and 10 minutes’ drive from Bishop Auckland, home of the Prince Bishops at Auckland Castle which plays host to the magical Kynren Eleven Arches spectacular from July-September 2017.
+The village of Byers Green Village is situated within 20 minutes’ drive of the historic city of Durham with its mainline rail link, and 10 minutes’ drive from Bishop Auckland, home of the Prince Bishops at Auckland Castle which plays host to the magical Kynren spectacular in August and September 2020.

 Byers Green at the gateway to the Durham Dales provides an ideal central location to explore the attractions of the North East from hills to coast.
 Country walks from the door, fishing on the River Wear (permits available) and cycle tracks.
 The wild beauty of Weardale and Teesdale; historical splendour at Raby Castle and Bowes Museum; industrial heritage at Killhope, Beamish and Shildon all within an hours drive; a little further Keilder Water, Hadrians Wall, the Northumberland Coast and the Lake District.

 The village has no shops, the nearest shop being 2 miles away; but we will have snacks available to buy from our Bar like crisps, chocolate and peanuts.

 Located in the grounds of Thomas Wright House is “Hidden Beauty” offering a variety of beauty treatments – at special discounts for our guests!

 Within walking distance of Byers Green along the Auckland Way Railway Path, Bishop Auckland is the home of Auckland Castle and Deer Park and the centre of an exciting local regeneration project, Eleven Arches.